M-Exley/library-v2/README.md

 # in this v2 of the library, I will:

-    - use Factory Functions to return objects (books)
+    - use Factory Functions to return objects (books) - done
     - focus on new array methods (minimising for loops)
     - use functional programming wherever possible
     - write notes to the best of my ability